Handy Library Manager

 In light of the above, I am thinking of buying a small label printer that would do one at a time and also a membership card printer that would make something more durable than regular paper and also look a bit more 'official'.
 Can you recommend a label and/or card printer that is fully compatible with your software?

-Answer: Handy Library Manager provides the label printer feature optimized for printers that use regular, letter, or similar (A3, A4, A5, and more).
-This feature allows for keeping library costs down.
-Users can print all labels for all displayed records or one for the selected one.
-The printing can start from any label position.
-Avery or similar label suppliers offer many durable labels.
+Handy Library Manager includes a label printer feature that is optimized for printers compatible with various paper sizes, including regular, letter, A3, A4, A5, and others.
+This feature helps keep library costs low by allowing users to print labels for all displayed records at once or just for a selected record.
+Users can begin printing from any label position.
+Additionally, suppliers like Avery offer a wide range of durable labels.

 Review labels with ready-to-use templates: durable library labels (barcode, spine).